The SKIM-FA Kernel: High-Dimensional Variable Selection and Nonlinear Interaction Discovery in Linear Time: A Framework for Modeling Nonlinear Additive and Interaction Effects and Inducing Sparsity

-To obtain a MAP estimate of $\Theta_V$, we draw each $\Theta_V \sim \normal(0, \theta_{V} \cdot I_{B_V} \times I_{B_V})$, where $\theta_V \in \R$ is a non-negative auxiliary parameter drawn from a sparsity prior (e.g., a Laplace prior); see \cref{sec:alg_implement} for our particular choice of prior.
+To obtain a MAP estimate of $\Theta_V$, we draw each $\Theta_V \sim \normal(0, \theta_{V} \cdot I_{B_V})$, where $\theta_V \in \R$ is a non-negative auxiliary parameter drawn from a sparsity prior (e.g., a Laplace prior) and $I_{B_V}$ denotes the $B_V \times B_V$ identity matrix; see \cref{sec:alg_implement} for our particular choice of prior.
 If $\theta \coloneqq \{\theta_V\}$ is sparse, then we claim that $\{f_V \}$ is sparse.
 To understand why, suppose $\theta_V = 0$.
 Then, the prior variance of $f_V$ equals 0.
 Hence, $f_V$ will equal 0.
 Thus, a prior that induces sparsity in $\theta$ enables us to get sparsity in the number of effects selected.
-However, sparsity in \emph{effects} does not automatically guarantee that a sparse subset of \emph{covariates} is selected.
-To additionally get sparsity in covariates (e.g., for the purposes of variable selection), we draw $\theta$ from a hierarchical sparsity prior; see \cref{sec:trick_two} for details.
+However, sparsity in \emph{effects} does not automatically guarantee that a sparse subset of \emph{covariates} is selected, as we discussed at the start of \cref{sec:prelims}.